Tuesday, June 21, 2016

 “I know, I know,” Nana Njike growled with pursed lips.

 “Remember these, Sons!
-Truth presented with tenderness enriches the soul of man and enhances humanity in the process.
-A Franco-Cameroonian relation based on truth and nurtured with tenderness will be to the benefit not only of Kamerun and France but also of mankind as a whole.”
+The truth presented with tenderness enriches the soul of man and enhances humanity in the process.
+A Franco-Cameroonian relationship based on truth and nurtured with tenderness will be to the benefit not only of Kamerun and France but also of Africa and mankind as a whole.”

 “Truth is rarely a quality big powers cherish in an unbalanced relationship that they are benefitting from,” Hans said.